jeromeabel/jeromeabel.github.io/src/content/work/medito-fundraising/index.md

 img_preview: ./preview.jpg
 img_preview_placeholder: ./preview-small.jpg
 img_social: ./social.jpg
 description: Develop a versatile single web page that can be adapted for various fundraising initiatives, such as hiring personnel, creating ad campaigns, or developing new features.
-abstract: "I had 5 days to develop a full-stack fundraising web site for the Medito foundation.
-Medito foundation is a nonprofit dedicated to improving mental wellbeing and helping people cope better with depression, stress, anxiety, and any other negative states of mind."
+abstract: 'I had 5 days to develop a full-stack fundraising web site for the Medito foundation.
+Medito foundation is a nonprofit dedicated to improving mental wellbeing and helping people cope better with depression, stress, anxiety, and any other negative states of mind.'
 git: https://github.com/jeromeabel/medito-fundraising
 live: https://medito-fundraising.pages.dev/
 stack: